 Department of English

-Degree Requirements: Bachelor of Arts in Interdisciplinary Studies with a faculty-initiated concentration in Medieval and Renaissance Studies
+Degree Requirements for the Faculty-Initiated Interdisciplinary Major with a Concentration in Medieval and Renaissance Studies

 Majors are encouraged to have an elementary reading ability in Latin.
 In addition, it is strongly recommended that majors acquire at least an elementary reading ability in one modern Western language other than English.